bmcorser/_bmcorser.github.io/pages/projects.rst

 Other repos
 ===========

-    - sass-cli_: The missing CLI for compiling Sass in Python
+    - `:eyeglasses:` sass-cli_ The missing CLI for compiling Sass in Python
-    - fontawesome-markdown_: Markdown extension to use Font Awesome icons in a GitHub style
+    - `:coffee:` fontawesome-markdown_ Markdown extension to use FontAwesome icons in a GitHub style
-    - toyrabbit_: A tiny and very unstable message bus in Python that uses RabbitMQ.
+    - `:rabbit2:` toyrabbit_ A tiny and very unstable message bus in Python that uses RabbitMQ.

 .. _sass-cli: https://github.com/bmcorser/sass-cli
 .. _fontawesome-markdown: https://github.com/bmcorser/fontawesome-markdown